 - Your phone must use GSM technology.
 Some American phone companies, like T-Mobile and AT&T use it, while others, like Verizon and Sprint use a different technology, called CDMA.
 If your telephone works with CDMA, it won’t work in Italy, no matter what SIM card you put in it;

 - Your telephone must be a quad-band.
 Many American cell phones are quad-band, bust some are three-band.
 If your telephone is a three band, it won’t work in Italy;

 - Your telephone must be unlocked.
 Most American cell phones are locked, which means they only work with a SIM card from the telephone company that sold you the telephone.
-If your cell phone meets the first two criteria above, you can bring your telephone to any of your phone company’s stores, and ask to have it unlocked.
+If you are planning to purchase an Italian SIM card once you are in Rome, you can bring your cell phone to any of your phone company’s stores, and ask to have it unlocked.

-If you choose to bring a laptop, you will need a simple adapter to plug it in.
-Laptops have their own transformer, so you won’t need one, but you will need a transformer and an adaptor for any other electric item you bring with you.
-You can easily buy one at Radio Shack of any other similar store.
+If you choose to bring a laptop, you will only need a simple adapter to plug it in.
+Laptops have their own transformer, so you won’t need one, but you may need a transformer and an adapter for other electric items you bring with you (i.e.; electric toothbrush, hair dryers, etc.).
+You can easily buy one at Radio Shack or any other similar store.
 You will not need a printer in Rome; electronic submission of essays will be acceptable.

 top of page